telerik/xaml-docs/controls/raddiagram/features/bring-into-view-auto-fit-support.md

 ## AutoFit

-The AutoFit method adjusts the view port so that all items which are plotted on the diagram are visible.
+The AutoFit method tries to adjust the view port so that all items which are plotted on the diagram are visible.
 The method expose an additional overload which takes a Thickness objects as an argument that represents the margin used as a white space border around the diagram items.

 >tip RadDiagram also provides AutoFitAsync() method which executes the same action as the AutoFit() but asynchronically.